wileycousins-edu/intro_to_circuits/gettingstarted/README.md

 ![power rail jumpers](images/rail-jumpers.jpg "Don't pee on the third rail")

 Generally, after you build a circuit, you should check to make sure your two power rails are not continuous with each other before plugging power in.
-Also, if for some reason your Arduino wasn't turning on earlier, you should unplug your Arduino, and then use your continuity meter to make sure there isn't a short (a direct connection between to normally unconnected parts of a circuit) between and of the power pins (VCC, Vin, 5V, 3.3V, etc.) and GND.
+For example, if for some reason your Arduino wasn't turning on earlier, you should unplug your Arduino and then use your continuity meter to make sure there isn't a short (a direct connection between two normally unconnected parts of a circuit) between and of the power pins (VCC, Vin, 5V, 3.3V, etc.) and GND.
 If there is, your computer will shut down power to the USB port and the Arduino will not work.

 ![multimeter power rail continuity check](images/rail-test-2.jpg "seriously though, power should never be directly connected to ground")